-These are five of the most common air conditioning problems that occur in office and work environments, traditionally over the summer cooling period – and their solutions.
+Air conditioning problems can occur in office and work environments, particularly over the summer cooling period.

 Complaints can sometimes be made that a room is too hot during warmer periods, even though the air conditioning is switched on.

 Solution: generally, it is found that windows are open whilst the air conditioning is switched on.
 This brings more warm air in from outside the building, which adds to the cooling load.
-Essentially this means that the air conditioning unit has to work harder to cool, often beyond the system’s capabilities.
+Essentially this means that cooling has to work harder and battle against incoming, often beyond the system’s capabilities.

-Problems can often occur in multi-occupancy office environments whereby air conditioning is switched on and cold draughts are felt by people situated in the immediate vicinity of the air conditioning unit.
+Problems can often occur in multi-occupancy office environments whereby air conditioning is switched on and cold draughts are felt by people situated in the immediate vicinity of the unit.

 People feel uncomfortable in fluctuating temperatures, be they too hot or too cold.
-The temptation when you feel too hot is to adjust the air conditioning to its coolest setting.
+The temptation when you feel too hot is to adjust the controller to its coldest setting.
 This often leads to over-cooling which then leads to disputes and thus unhappy staff.
 Whilst there is a gender difference in temperature comfort, as men have a faster resting metabolic rate than women, other factors such as, noise, glare and draughts can also contribute to discomfort.

-Solution: make incremental adjustments to the air conditioning temperature, changing by 1°C at a time and then assessing comfort levels.
+Solution: make incremental adjustments to the temperature, changing by 1°C at a time.
+Then assess comfort levels.
 It is important to remember that the temperature figure on the air conditioning controller is not a definitive comfort setting.

 Solution: regular testing and inspection of air conditioning units will prove correct operation of the condense system and avoid any nuisance leaks and possible costly aesthetic building repairs.

-Complaints are made that the air conditioning unit is not functioning as desired, even though the unit is operating and set for a temperature of 18°C.
+Complaints are made that cooling is not functioning as desired, even though the unit is operating and set for a temperature of 18°C.

 Solution: typically, when this issue occurs, the wrong service is in operation.
 Upon investigation of the controller, the unit is found to be operating in heating mode – sun icon – or fan mode – fan icon.
 The unit should operate in cooling mode – snowflake icon – to supply cooling.
 Remember air conditioning units perform the triple function of heating, ventilation and cooling, so it is important that the unit operates in the correct mode, as denoted by the icons on the controller.